KieraninTehdas/AnalysisCode/README.md

 # AnalysisCode
 Repo for code to analyse GoAT files.
-Written by Prof. D. Watts and Dr. L. Zana originally.
+Basic analysis developed by Prof. D. Watts and Dr. L. Zana originally.
+Anaysis functionality extended and developed by KP.